Students are shown the horrors of the Holocaust

 The museum features a collection of possessions taken to the camp by the unsuspecting people who would meet their deaths there, something which hit home with the pupils.

-Brushes, shoes, pots and pans, pairs of glasses and even human hair lined the walls behind glass cases, showing just how many people succumbed to the most terrible of fates at Auschwitz.
+Brushes, shoes, pots and pans, pairs of glasses and even human hair lined the walls behind glass cases, showing just how many people succumbed to the most terrible of fates.

+One pupil on the trip, Jade Fearnley, didn’t know what to expect from the trip.

 Ben Davis, said: “I’ve done a lot of research into Auschwitz before so I was expecting the trip to broaden my understanding of it, but you can only learn so much from reading and you have to see it.